Temporary Resident Visa (TRV) – Canada Tourist Visa

 - Information about Canadian work visas for people over 30/35.

-Does a Canada Tourist Visa allow me to study?
+Does a temporary residence visa allow me to study?

-The Canadian tourist visa allows you to study for six months or less.
+The temporary residence visa allows you to study for six months or less.
 If your course is longer than six month, you will need to apply for a study permit.

-How do I apply for a Canada Tourist Visa?
+How do I apply for a temporary residence visa?

-First, find out whether you need a visa to enter Canada.
-If you do need a visa, download the temporary resident visa form from the Government of Canada website and follow the instruction.
+First, find out whether you need a visa to enter Canada as a visitor.
+If you do need a visa, download the temporary resident visa form from the Government of Canada website